TedTschopp/tedt.org/_posts/Drafts/2023-07-22-The-Right-Set-of-Skills.md

 ##### Examples from Fiction

 In J.R.R.
 Tolkien's "The Lord of the Rings," the character Legolas is a master of ranged combat, particularly with his elven longbow.
-A prince of the Woodland Realm, Legolas possesses keen eyesight and unmatched dexterity, allowing him to hit targets from great distances with incredible accuracy.
+A prince of the Woodland Realm, Legolas possesses keen eyesight and unmatched strength, allowing him to hit targets from great distances with incredible accuracy.
 Throughout the series, his skill with the bow proves invaluable to the Fellowship of the Ring, whether he's picking off orcs from a distance or shooting down a fearsome Nazgûl on its flying steed.

 For example, during the Battle of Helm's Deep, Legolas uses his ranged combat skills to devastating effect.
 Stationed on the walls, he takes down numerous Uruk-hai attackers, providing crucial support to his allies on the ground.
 His ability to assess targets quickly and choose the most threatening ones to eliminate first showcases the strategic aspect of ranged combat.